33rd Prairie Grouse Technical Council Biennial Meeting: 2019

 - Phillips 66 Museum: Learn about the history of Bartlesville’s own Fortune 500 company.
 Located on Keeler Ave. just across the courtyard south of the meeting location.

 - Exquisite woodcarvings of waterfowl and many other birds are on display in the lobby of the imposing ConocoPhillips Plaza Office Building located directly east of the meeting building.
 Walk through the covered walkway connecting the meeting building with the Plaza building.
 Or walk east through the courtyard on the south side of the tower to enter the building from 315 Johnstone Ave.
 Both the east and west lobbies of the Plaza building contain carvings.
-Ask at the security desk to pass from one side to the other if your visitor badge won’t open the gates (hold your badge on top of the red dot next to each gate).
+Ask at the security desk to pass from one side to the other.
 Each carving was a winner in a regional carving contest.

 - Bartlesville Area History Museum: Learn about the history of Jacob Bartles and others central to the settlement that became Bartlesville.
 Located on Johnstone Ave. one block east and one block south of the meeting location.

 - Frank Phillips Historic Home: Tour the former residence of Phillips 66 founder Frank Phillips and his wife Jane.
 Located on Cherokee Ave. south of downtown.